- Due Diligence

 Canadian brokers might not understand US options either.

-You need someone who operates on both sides of the border.
+You need someone who specializes in cross-border mortgage financing.
 Someone who can structure deals that make sense in both countries and who understands how Canadian and US systems interact.

 Your Next Steps